 Financial Advisor And Insurance Agent, Richard Wesselt, Barred From The Securities Industry By FINRA For Sales Practices Violations

-The Wolper Law Firm has filed arbitration claims against Richard Wesselt and his employing brokerage firms based on this alleged misconduct, seeking compensatory damages and a return of premiums paid.
+The Wolper Law Firm, P.A. has filed arbitration claims against Richard Wesselt and his employing brokerage firms based on this alleged misconduct, seeking compensatory damages and a return of premiums paid.

 On November 9, 2020, Fthe Financial Industry Regulatory (FINRA) imposed a permanent bar on Richard Wesselt, precluding him from associating with any FINRA member.